ravilimbu/boggle/README.md

 7. Enter `npm start` to host this app.
 A browser should open automatically or you can open a browser and go to http://localhost:3000
 8. You can do `npm run build` and host the files inside build folder on your existing apache server.

+Note: Please adjust server localhost and port according to your setting ( if not http://localhost:3001 ) on this file boggle/src/Boggle.js line no. 28

 Below text is automatically generate by npm init react-app

 ============================================================